Swiss Travel Pass Calculator: Find Your Best Option

 This free tool helps you estimate the total cost of your Swiss trip with different rail pass options so you can confidently choose the one that offers the best value.
 Below, we’ll walk you through how to use the calculator step-by-step using a sample itinerary as a demo.
 If you are new to the world of nationwide and regional Swiss passes, you can check out our blog post that gives a full run-down here, or browse through the summary below.

-A Quick Overview of the Main Swiss Travel Passes
+An Overview of the Main Swiss Travel Passes

 • Duration: 30 days